vitordeoliveira/blog/blogpost/what_are_axum_askama_htmx_and_why_use_it.md

 I am a fan of some tools and technologies, I think all my blog posts make this clear to everyone.

-Today, I will show to you guys [what](#what-is-htmx) and [why](#why-use-these-tools) to use **AXUM + HTMX + Askama** tecnologies on Rust.
+Today, I will show you guys [what](#what-is-htmx) and [why](#why-use-these-tools) to use **AXUM + HTMX + Askama** technologies on Rust.

-> if you already know what axum, askama and htmx is and why you should use them, just [click here](/blog/how_use_axum_askama_htmx), and we jump to HOW blog post.
+> If you already know what Axum, Askama, and HTMX are and why you should use them, just [click here](/blog/how_use_axum_askama_htmx), and we jump to the HOW blog post.

 OK, now lets go to **What** is these tools :D

-> they say "start with the why", but I dont saw the reason to explain the why, if you not even know what the tools are haha
+> They say "Start with the why", but I don't see the reason to explain the why, if you do not even know what the tools are haha

-So lets go to the definitions:
+So let's go to the definitions:
 - [What is HTMX?](#what-is-htmx)
 - [What is Askama?](#what-is-askama)
 - [What is Axum?](#what-is-axum)